Privacy & Information Management Program:

 Privacy Management, Information Handling & Use of Personal Information

-Personal information is collected, used, and maintained in accordance with standards outlined by relevant privacy legislation acts, such as the Freedom of Information and Protection of Privacy Act (FOIP), the Health Information Act (HIA), the Personal Information Protection Act (PIPA), and the Personal Information Protection and Electronic Documents Act (PIPEDA), and in accordance with the College of Alberta Psychologists’ Practice Guidelines.
+Personal information is collected, used, and maintained in accordance with standards outlined by relevant privacy legislation acts, such as the Health Information Act (HIA) and the Personal Information Protection Act (PIPA), and in accordance with the College of Alberta Psychologists’ Practice Guidelines.

 The below outlines current privacy management and information handling practices Yellowtree Therapy Services adheres to, which were built primarily around the Acts and Guidelines mentioned above.
 The practices outlined here are subject to change.
 Changes will be made available through this website.
 You are encouraged to review this page periodically for the most current information.